clibs/clib/BEST_PRACTICE.md

 }
 ```

-The main difrances (between this, and the executable `package.json`), is now there is `"src"`,
+The main differences (between this, and the executable `package.json`), is now there is `"src"`,
-this is where your make library source code is, your can change it, but src is pritty standard.
+this is where your make library source code is, your can change it, but src is petty standard.

 **TIP:** In the `"dependencies"` section, if you define `"*"` as the version, clib will install
 the latest version of that library.

-***NOTE:** Just like your executable package, you will want to tag a relese with the same name
+_**NOTE:** Just like your executable package, you will want to tag a relese with the same name
-as your version specified in your `package.json`.*
+as your version specified in your `package.json`._

 ## Install and uninstall executables packages